 6 Mink on mink farms in The Netherlands

 On April 23, 25 and 30, the Netherlands Ministry of Agriculture, Nature and Food Quality reported that mink from three mink farms in the Netherlands had tested positive for the SARS-CoV-2 virus.
 The mink had respiratory and gastrointestinal signs .
 This is considered to be a case of transmission from humans to animals; as people working at the mink farms had symptoms consistent with COVID-19.
-Further testing was undertaken .
+Further testing was undertaken and a preprint paper was posted on bioRxiv with further details about the outbreak at these two farms (May 18) .

 Two additional mink farms in the Netherlands were later found to have SARS-CoV-2 infected Mink (May 7), bringing the total to five farms .
 It is thought that infected humans transmitted the SARS-CoV-2 virus to the mink.
 Ongoing screening for the virus is being carried out on mink farms.